erpushpinderrana/example_migrate_files/README.md

-# Drupal Example Migrate Files Example - Module
+# Drupal Example Migrate Files Module - Drupal 7 Files to Drupal 9 Media Entities
 This is just a basic Example of Migrating Drupal 7 Files into Drupal 9 Media entities.
 Though there are some really good contributed modules such as [Media Migration](https://www.drupal.org/project/media_migration), [Migrate File To Media](https://www.drupal.org/project/migrate_file_to_media) and [Migrate File](https://www.drupal.org/project/migrate_file) which does most of the stuff automatically/out of the box once we configure them correctly.
 I think for begineers sometimes it's hard to understand what's the underlyine process, hence I've created this example module to get an understanding of files migration from D7 to D9.

 ## Basic Idea